 Of course. there’s online auction houses.
 You get GDR-era machine made ones fairly cheaply – fashions change, and a lot of people threw them out to buy Western German ornaments.
 Put “Lauscha” or “DDR” in your search.

 If you are really into glass, the town holds a bauble market on the first and second weekend of advent, and I am very tempted to visit next year.
 I understand that unlike with “Venetian Glass”, you won’t get anything mass-market at their stalls, but I have yet to check it out.
 If you’re not into glass, you can buy many traditional Eastern German Christmas decorations online.

 Hallo!
 Thank you for stopping by.
-I'm Anja, big fat Truman Capote and sparkle fan, hence the name for this blog.
+I'm Anja, a big fan of Truman Capote and fine things, hence the name for this blog.
 Perhaps I shouldn't have used a demi-monde character (as in the original novel) for a blog name, but it's too late now!